Instructions Reference

 </xsl:result-document>

-When running transformations through the PhoenixmlDb .NET API, secondary output documents are collected in a dictionary rather than written directly to the file system.
-This gives you programmatic access to all generated outputs.
+When you run a transformation through the PhoenixmlDb .NET API, the API collects secondary output documents in a dictionary.
+It does not write them directly to the file system.
+This gives you programmatic access to every generated output.

 using PhoenixmlDb.Xslt;